sgoldenlab/simba/docs/unsupervised_classification.md

 In brief, the SimBA pipeline for detecting interpretable behavioral clusters consists of four steps:

-(1) Perform dimensionality reduction on the classified behavioral events through a user defined algorithm (i.e., PCA, UMAP, t-SNE, KNN).
+(1) Perform dimensionality reduction on the classified behavioral events through a user-defined algorithm (i.e., PCA, UMAP, t-SNE, KNN).

 (2) Perform clustering of the events in the dimentionality reduced space using HDBSCAN.

 (3) Generate a supervised classifier on the clusters detected in Step 2 and parse the features discriminating the different clusters.

 (4) Visualize the behaviors in the different clusters and the important features that discriminate them for interpretability.

+>Note: The results of any unsupervised method is heavily dependent on user-defined dimentionality reduction and clusuering hyperparameters.
+Therefore,

 <p align="center">
 <img src="https://github.com/sgoldenlab/simba/blob/master/images/dim_2.png" />